mozilla/treeherder/docs/ui/installation.rst

 Running the unit tests
 ======================

 The unit tests for the UI are run with Karma_ and Jasmine_.
 React components are tested with enzyme_.
+At this time, these tests cannot be run inside of a Vagrant VM.
 To run the tests:

 * If you haven't already done so, install local dependencies by running ``yarn install --no-bin-links`` from the project root.
 * Then run the following command to execute the tests: